Alt Camp

-Alt Camp ([ˈal ˈkam]) is a comarca (county) in Catalonia, Spain.
+Alt Camp ([ˈal ˈkam]) is a comarca (county) located in the region of Camp de Tarragona, in Catalonia, Spain.
+The capital is the city of Valls.

-It is one of the three comarques into which Camp de Tarragona was divided in the comarcal division of 1936.

 Geography

-Alt Camp is a county in the province of Tarragona in Catalonia, Spain.
 To the north of the county lies Conca de Barberà, to the northeast lies Anoia, to the east and southeast lie Alt Penedès and Baix Penedès, to the south lies Tarragonès and to the southwest and west lies Baix Camp.
 Alt Camp has an area of 544.69 km2 and the capital of the county is Valls.

 The county is divided into two main topographical areas.
 The northeastern part is mountainous and is in the Catalan Pre-Coastal Range while the southwestern part is a lowland plain in the Catalan Coastal Depression.
 The lowland plains of Alt Camp are predominantly used for agriculture.
 In the valley of the River Gaia, cherries, vines, olives and almonds are grown, and on irrigated land, vegetables, hazelnuts and various fruit trees.
 The municipality of Bràfim in this valley has a small industrial area.
 The mountain slopes are covered in maquis, an evergreen Mediterranean scrub with bushes and small trees, including many aromatic shrubs.
 The olives and grapevines that used to grow on terraces there have been abandoned.
 Among the scrub there are patches of poplar, elm, white pine, Portuguese oak and holm oak.
 Frequent wildfires prevent the establishment of permanent forests.